 - 4.1 The aim of the Risk Management Policy is to establish and operate an effective system not only to minimise risk but also to enable continuous improvement at every level of the organisation.
 Risk Management is the planned and systematic approach to the identification, evaluation, and control of risk.
 Risk management must be integrated into the culture of the organisation and this will include mandate, leadership and commitment.
-It should be a continuous process that supports the development and implementation of the strategy of an organisation and methodically address all the risks associated with all the activities of the Council. - 4.2 The risk management policy is a key document, which identifies the Council's approach to risk management, and demonstrates how it is embedded across the Council.
-The adoption of this policy will help the Council to demonstrate its commitment to a policy of managing risk wherever it may arise. - 4.3 The Audit Committee are required to review the Risk Management Policy on an annual basis with the last review being completed in August 2014.
+It should be a continuous process that supports the development and implementation of the strategy of an organisation and methodically addresses all the risks associated with all the activities of the Council. - 4.2 The Risk Management Policy is a key document, which identifies the Council's approach to risk management, and demonstrates how it is embedded across the Council.
+The adoption of this policy will help the Council to demonstrate its commitment to a policy of managing risk wherever it may arise.

+4.3 The Audit Committee are required to review the Risk Management Policy on an annual basis with the last review being completed in September 2015.

-5. Key Issues and Proposals
+5. Key Issues and proposals

-5.1 The updated Risk Management Policy is attached as Appendix 1.
+5.1 The updates Risk Management Policy is attached as Appendix 1.

-IMPLICATIONS Finance None arising directly from the report.
-Legal Effective audit and risk management assists in good governance and probity of Council actions.
+Financial and legal implications Finance None arising directly from the report.
+Legal Effective audit and risk management assist in good governance and probity of Council actions.